-Touring in 2025/6 – suitable for community spaces, libraries, nurseries.
+Touring in 2026/7 – suitable for community spaces, libraries, nurseries.
+Catch us at Wildhood Festival, Fringe by the Sea and Biggar Festival in 2026!

-This is inspired by the Brothers Grimm fairy tale of the same name.
-It tells the story of Ada, who is visited by a Raven.
-She is thrust into a dream world of quests, feathers, and a Glass Mountain.
-The audience embarks on a tiny world adventure over an extraordinary, felted landscape.
-Ada unlocks the secret the Raven is trying to tell her.
+Inspired by the Brothers Grimm fairy tale, this tells the story of a schoolgirl called Ada who is visited by a Raven and thrust into a dream world of quests, feathers and a Glass Mountain.
+The audience is taken on a tiny world adventure over an extraordinary hand-felted landscape as Ada unlocks the secret the Raven is trying to tell her.

 The entire story takes place within a suitcase.